-Open Enrollment Courses offered by the School of International and Public Affairs are open to all Columbia students, unless the class is full.
+SIPA Open Enrollment Courses offered by the School of International and Public Affairs are open to all Columbia students on a space-available basis.
 Students interested in registering for a SIPA Open Enrollment Course may receive permission to enroll by completing a Registration and Drop/Add form and submitting it to the SIPA Registration site on the 6th floor of the International Affairs Building.
 If the class is not full, approval will be granted.